ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 # Analyzing JVM Energy Consumption for JDK 21: An Empirical Study

-**Status: DRAFT, work in progress version.
-Please do not share, publish it at this stage.**
+> Status: DRAFT, work in progress version.
+Not for sharing or publishing on social media at this stage.

 # Content